ramon-pessoa/python_programming/README_CODE_51-75.md

 	a.
 Solution (Python) - Solution using backtracking.
 This solution runs in O(k^N) time and O(k) space, where N is the number of vertices: [colorable.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/colorable.py)

+57. Problem #56 [Medium]: Given a string s and an integer k, break up the string into multiple lines such that each line has a length of k or less.
+You must break it up so that words don't break across lines.
+Each line has to have the maximum possible amount of words.
+If there's no way to break the text up, then return null.

+	* You can assume that there are no spaces at the ends of the string and that there is exactly one space between each word.

+	* For example, given the string "the quick brown fox jumps over the lazy dog" and k = 10, you should return: ["the quick", "brown fox", "jumps over", "the lazy", "dog"].
+No string in the list has a length of more than 10.

+	a.
+Solution (Python) - Greedy algorithm: [break_string_in_length_of_k.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/break_string_in_length_of_k.py)

 Go back to [Contents](#contents).